dhruv217/dc-voltmeter-arduino/README.md

-# DC Voltmeter iwth Arduino
+# DC Voltmeter with Arduino
 A DC voltmeter using 7-segment display with Arduino.